“Many daughters have done well,

 And let her own works praise her in the gates” (Proverbs 31:29-31).

 As I sit at my computer tonight and think over the last four months of our study through Proverbs 31, I’m rather sad to end it.
-I suppose that a writer always learns more than maybe you readers do, because I’ve had to dig into each phrase and wrestle with it, seeking to apply it to my own life.
+I sometimes wonder if I learn so much by writing, because I’ve had to dig into each phrase and wrestle with it, seeking to apply it to my own life.
 Honestly, the Holy Spirit is often quite brutal with me, reminding me that I shouldn’t write something if I don’t “practice what I preach.”

 I think back to a day almost 9 years ago, when I sat in my living room and wrestled with these same verses.
 I was so convicted by the fact that I hated being a wife and mom, I hated housework and all it stood for, and I hated the thought that my life stretched out ahead of me with no end in sight, filled with dishes and diapers and other despicable things.

 I knew God’s Word must have an answer to my depression, but when I read about the excellent wife of Proverbs 31, I only got more discouraged.
 What kind of answer was this?
 It sounded like work from sun up to sun down.

 But these last few verses drew me in a way I couldn’t explain.

 “Many daughters have done virtuously, but thou excellest them all” (KJV).